 Deborah Gilboa, MD

-Dr. Gilboa is a mom of 11-, 9-, 7-, and 5-year-old sons, a family physician with Squirrel Hill Health Center in Pittsburgh, PA, and a parenting speaker whose advice is found at AskDoctorG.com.
+Dr. Gilboa is a mom of five sons, a family physician with Squirrel Hill Health Center in Pittsburgh, PA, and a parenting speaker whose advice is found at AskDoctorG.com.
+She is also the author of Get the Behavior You Want… Without Being the Parent You Hate!

 What’s your favorite parenting tip?
 Tell your kids the truth even when it’s hard.
 Sometimes that’s the truth that they can handle developmentally.
 But the key is don’t lie.
 It will come back to bite you.